Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/minimal/listener_in_instructions.md

 - Nod infrequently
 - Give an occasional "mm-hm" or "yeah" or "okay"

-### 👉 Do not let the speaker know you have been given these instructions. 👈
+### 👉 Please don't tell your partner about these instructions. 👈

-When the speaker has finished, click the button below.
+When the storyteller has finished, click the button below.

 ---